Bloody Sunday (1972): Aftermath

-Thirteen people were shot and killed, with another wounded man dying subsequently, which his family believed was from injuries suffered that day.
-Apart from the soldiers, all eyewitnesses—including marchers, local residents, and British and Irish journalists present—maintain that soldiers fired into an unarmed crowd, or were aiming at fleeing people and those helping the wounded.
-No British soldier was wounded by gunfire or bombs, nor were any bullets or nail bombs recovered to back up their claims.
 The British Army's version of events, outlined by the Ministry of Defence and repeated by Home Secretary Reginald Maudling in the House of Commons the day after Bloody Sunday, was that paratroopers returned fire at gunmen and bomb-throwers.
-Bernadette Devlin, the independent Irish socialist republican Member of Parliament (MP) for Mid Ulster, slapped Maudling for his comments, and was temporarily suspended from Parliament.
-Having seen the shootings firsthand, she was infuriated that the Speaker of the House of Commons, Selwyn Lloyd, repeatedly denied her the chance to speak about it in Parliament, although convention decreed that any MP witnessing an incident under discussion would be allowed to do so.
+Bernadette Devlin, the independent Irish socialist republican Member of Parliament (MP) for Mid Ulster, slapped Maudling for his comments, and was temporarily suspended from parliament.
+Having been "an eye-witness to the events of the previous day", Devlin was infuriated that the Speaker of the House of Commons, Selwyn Lloyd, repeatedly denied her the opportunity to speak about it in parliament, although a number of MPs argued that it was critical her evidence be heard.

-On Wednesday 2 February 1972, tens of thousands attended the funerals of eleven of the victims.
-In the Republic of Ireland it was observed as a national day of mourning, and there was a general strike, the biggest in Europe since the Second World War relative to population.
+On Wednesday 2 February 1972, tens of thousands attended the funerals of 11 of the victims.
+In the Republic of Ireland, it was observed as a national day of mourning; there was also a general strike – the biggest in Europe since the Second World War relative to population.
 Memorial services were held in Catholic and Protestant churches, as well as synagogues, throughout the Republic, while schools closed and public transport stopped running.
 Large crowds had besieged the chancery of the British embassy on Merrion Square in Dublin, and embassy staff had been evacuated.
-That Wednesday, tens of thousands of protesters marched to the chancery and 13 symbolic coffins were placed outside the entrance.
-The Union Jack was burnt and the building was attacked with stones and petrol bombs.
-The outnumbered Gardaí tried to push back the crowd, but the building was burnt down.
-Anglo-Irish relations hit one of their lowest ebbs with the Irish Minister for Foreign Affairs, Patrick Hillery, going to the United Nations Security Council to demand the involvement of a UN peacekeeping force in the Northern Ireland conflict.
+That Wednesday, tens of thousands of protesters marched to the chancery, with 13 coffins being placed symbolically outside the entrance.
+The Union Jack was burnt and the building attacked with stones and petrol bombs.
+Outnumbered Gardaí tried to push back the crowd, but the building was burnt down.

+Anglo-Irish relations reached one of their lowest points, with the Irish Minister for Foreign Affairs, Patrick Hillery, going to the United Nations Security Council to demand the involvement of a UN peacekeeping force in the Northern Ireland conflict.
 Kieran Conway, the head of the IRA's intelligence-gathering department for a period in the 1970s, stated in his memoir that after the massacre, the IRA Southern Command in Dublin received up to 200 applications from Southern Irish citizens to fight the British.